MultiSafepay/docs/content/faq/Payment Regulations/strong-customer-authentication.md

 ### What is SCA?

 As of September 2020, European regulation rules require __Strong Customer Authentication (SCA)__ for most European online payments.
-This translates to businesses being driven to verify customer purchases for transactions through a process called __Two Factor Authentication (2FA)__.
+This translates to businesses and Payment Service Providers being required to verify customer purchases for transactions through a process called __Two Factor Authentication (2FA)__.
 These elements could either be one of the following:

 1. Something the customer knows (e.g. password)
 2. Something the customer has (e.g. phone)